-DIY Halloween Haunted Mansion Lanterns
+About the Haunted Mansion Lanterns

-Cricut machine – I used the Maker machine.
-You can also use the Explore Series Machines
+- Cricut Machine – I used the Maker machine.
+You can also use the Explore Series Machines.

-Haunted Mansion Lanterns Directions:
+Haunted Mansion Lanterns Directions

 Step One: